entando/entando-docs/vuepress/docs/next/tutorials/samples/install-standard-demo.md

 4. Select `Install` for each bundle, where order of installation is important.
 The `standard-demo` bundle will need to be installed last, as it relies on MFEs from the other bundles to set up each of the pages.
    ![Installed.png](./images/Installed.png)

-Each installation can take several minutes, while the application downloads the Linux images for the microservices and installs the related assets.
+Each installation can take several minutes while the application downloads the Linux images for the microservices and installs the related assets.
 The `sd-banking` and `sd-customer bundles` include microservices that require the initialization of containers and will take longer to install.

 In the unlikely event you encounter conflicts during an initial installation, you will be presented with an Installation Plan like the one shown below.
 Select `Update All` in the upper right after making your selections.
    ![InstallPlan.png](./images/InstallPlan.png)